 Source: A general history of the pyrates (1724)

 In 1718, Blackbeard organized a blockade of the main South Carolina port, Charles Town (Charleston).
 He managed to get a pardon from North Carolina Governor Charles Eden.
 The governor of Virginia, Alexander Spotswood, was less forgiving.

 Technically, Spotswood had no jurisdiction over piracy committed in the Atlantic Ocean south of the Virginia border, but pirates based on the Outer Banks of North Carolina threatened ships sailing in and out of the Chesapeake Bay.
 North Carolina ship captains requested help from Virginia, recognizing that Governor Charles Eden was allied with Teach and unwilling to stop his piracy.

+King George I had issued pardons to pirates in 1717 and again in 1718, hoping they would voluntarily switch back to legal shipping activities.
 Spotswood was looking for an opportunity to improve his relationship with the powerful gentry in Virginia, who were resisting his authority as governor.
-A strong stand against piracy would enhance colonial commerce, increasing profits of plantation owners and thus increasing Spotswood's political power in Williamsburg.
-On Spotswood's orders, Lieutenant Robert Maynard sailed out of the Chesapeake Bay to Ocracoke Island, where "Blackbeard" was killed.
-His head was cut off and hung from the bowsprit on Maynard's ship, displaying the success of the mission on its return to Virginia.11
+A strong stand against piracy would enhance colonial commerce in Virginia, increasing profits of plantation owners and thus increasing Spotswood's political power in Williamsburg.

-Hampton has something unique to draw tourists to Hampton: the city's connection to Blackbeard.
-As the Convention & Visitors Bureau Executive Director noted, "No place else has a pirate story like ours to tell."12
+Hampton's connection to Blackbeard provides something unique to draw tourists to the city.
+As the Convention & Visitors Bureau Executive Director has noted:16

 graphic from poster for 2013 Blackbeard Festival in Hampton